Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/cricheditview-class.md

 ### <a name="return-value"></a>Návratová hodnota

-`CRichEditCtrl` Objekt pro toto zobrazení
+Objekt `CRichEditCtrl` pro toto zobrazení.

 ### <a name="example"></a>Příklad